 Baptism for registered parishioners will be scheduled by the Priest after completion of the Baptismal Preparation Sessions.
 Call the Office (910)739-4723.
-Infant Baptisms will be held on the 3rd Sunday of the month after the 9:30 Mass.

 The Sacrament of Baptism Holy Baptism is the basis of the whole Christian life, the gateway to life in the Spirit, and the door which gives access to the other sacraments.
 Through Baptism we are freed from sin and reborn as sons of God; we become members of Christ, are incorporated into the Church and made sharers in her mission: Baptism is the sacrament of regeneration through water in the word.
 Baptism, the first and fundamental sacrament and the gate to the other sacraments, is the purifying and sanctifying sacrament of rebirth.
 It is the means by which its recipients are incorporated into the church in a sacramental bond of unity.